Banff Springs Hotel Staff Reunion Website

 So, what happened in '62?
 Well, I believe that was the year Phil's

-there.
-The BHS staff put on "MacBreth" (or "Where the Hot
+eat there.
+The BHS staff put on "MacBreth" (or "Where the

-Winds Blow"), ostensibly written by Silvio Bastiani, for three nights at
+Hot Winds Blow"), ostensibly written by Silvio Bastiani, for three nights

-was by "Stormin' Norman" Demers and the housekeeping department was
+Choreography was by "Stormin' Norman" Demers and the housekeeping

-well represented in the production.
-Inspired by jealousy of the traditional
+department was well represented in the production.
+Inspired by jealousy of the

-slope leading off the chairlift, and the appearance of two bighorn mountain
+steepness of the slope leading off the chairlift, and the appearance of two

-goats just outside the chalet at the height of the festivities.
+bighorn mountain goats just outside the chalet at the height of the

 A hitch-hiking trip to Jasper which began at the end of my overnight shift on